DanielG/dxld-mullvad/README.md

     EOF

-If we're not connected through mullvad it will print an error message and kill the shell after a short timeout so you can still get access if needed.
+If we're not connected through mullvad it will print an error message and kill the shell after a short timeout so you can still get access by Ctrl-C'ing the script if needed.